 Another added bonus is you have free time while the chicken is baking to work on your additional side dishes to serve with it.

-I suggest using Thousand Island dressing to use for dipping, but this recipe for Dressed Up Chicken is totally adaptable to what your family likes.
+This recipe is totally adaptable to what your family likes.
 I’ve made it with Ranch Dressing and even a Blue Cheese dressing with rave reviews.
 If you sub a different dressing I do highly recommend using a creamier style dressing… a simple vinegar and oil dressing doesn’t hold the coating as well during baking and gets kind of greasy.